-We will take some time to discuss ALL the choices when it comes to labor and delivery, but for now, let’s focus on how to choose between an OB/GYN and a Midwife.
+We will take some time to discuss ALL the choices regarding labor and delivery, but for now, let’s focus on how to choose between an OB/GYN and a Midwife.
 There are a few questions I get when I am doing a maternity consultation:

 - What’s the difference between an OB/GYN and a midwife?